Compass Group: Reorganisation

 In 2011, Morrison Management Specialist was re-organised into three sectors (Morrison Healthcare, Morrison Living, Touchpoint Support Services).
 Then in 2013 the Czech branch of Eurest was listed as one of the "100 Best Czech Companies" in 2013.
 The company also acquired Integrated Cleaning Management in 2013.

 CEO Richard Cousins' death

 On 31 December 2017, CEO of the company at the time Richard Cousins was killed in a seaplane accident at Cottage Point near the Hawkesbury River north of Sydney, Australia.
-The aircraft was a six-seat de Havilland Canada DHC-2 Beaver seaplane.
+The pilot of the six-seat de Havilland Canada DHC-2 Beaver seaplane had been adversely affected by carbon monoxide poisoning from a cracked exhaust system.
 Cousins planned to retire in 2018, with the intention that he would be succeeded as CEO by Dominic Blakemore on 1 April; the succession was brought forward to 1 January 2018.

-The acquisition of Unidine, which has annual revenues of around $220m and margins broadly in line with Compass North America, was completed on 31 December 2017.
-Unidine is one of the largest, pure-play food service providers in the rapidly growing healthcare and seniors market in the United States.
+The acquisition of Unidine was completed on 31 December 2017.
+Unidine is a pure-play food service provider in the rapidly growing healthcare and seniors market in the United States.